mapbox/protozero/doc/cheatsheet.md

 | float    | `get_packed_float()`    |
 | double   | `get_packed_double()`   |

-There are not packed repeated fields possible for string, bytes, and message types.
+Packed repeated fields for string, bytes, and message types are not possible.